 Places to Go in Petrified Forest National Park

-There’s plenty of places to go and check out at the Petrified Forest National Park.
+There are plenty of interesting places to visit inside Petrified Forest National Park.
 Here are some of the must-see spots.

 Painted Desert Inn

 Once known as the Stone Tree House, this National Historic Landmark was originally created from petrified wood.
-In the 1930s, it was remodeled with the stucco façade seen today, and it acts as a museum and art gallery.
+In the 1930s, it was remodeled with the stucco façade seen today.
+It serves as a museum and art gallery.

 Painted Desert Visitors Center

-One of many ancient houses within the park that has been replicated.
-The Native Americans created year-round residences of stacked petrified wood, and this one is in the Rainbow Forest region of the park.
+One of many ancient houses within the park that replicate the year-round residences once used by navtive people who lived in the area.
+The structures were built from stacked petrified wood, offering shelter from the often-harsh conditions.
+This one is in the park’s Rainbow Forest region.

 An area of the park that includes over 650 petroglyphs that were created by ancient Native Americans that lived in the region.

-There’s not only cool places to see in the park, but there’s also plenty to do.
-Here are some of the activities you can partake in at the Petrified Forest National Park.
+There are not only cool places to see in the park, but there’s also plenty to do.
+Here are some recreational activities to enjoy while visiting.

 There are dozens of hiking trails throughout the Painted Desert.
-Here are a few of the popular ones with links to maps and descriptions for each:
+Here are a few of the most popular options:

 - Blue Forest Trail